microservice/gtranslate/README.md

-# gtranslate
+# _Google Translate_ Open Microservice

-An OMG service to translate content using Google's Translation API
+An OMS service to translate content using Google's Translation API